Tag: Personal Growth

 • James Bond holds steady eye contact, is playful, and is in touch with his heart

-Women can sense when we have a heart, feelings, and experiences but CHOOSE to not act on them impulsively!
+Women can sense when you have a heart, feelings, and experiences, but you CHOOSE not to act on them impulsively!

-A natural attraction occurs when we stay in our own frame around the changing whims of feminine and when we don’t NEED her approval to be ok.
+A natural attraction occurs when you stay in our own frame around the changing whims of feminine and when you don’t need her to coddle you.

-As boys, we looked to others to tell us if we did things right, if we were fast, smart, or funny.
+As a boy, you looked to others to tell you if you did things right, if you were fast, smart, or funny.

-It doesn’t matter if we had an attentive or absent mother; as adults, we must define ourselves internally.
+It doesn’t matter if you had an attentive or absent mother; you’re an adult now.

-Without a strong INTERNAL frame to contain us, we’ll feel weak and soft to women.
+Without a strong INTERNAL frame to contain your behaviours, you’ll feel weak and soft to women.

 This kind of deep work doesn’t happen in one or two sessions.

-Most guys see a permanent change after about 6 months of doing the work.
+Most guys see a permanent change after about 6 months of doing the deep work.

 Are you a committed man who’s ready to change how you’ll show up in relationships over the next 20-30 years?